Skip to main content

 Can cats overdose on meloxicam?

-Because veterinarians inject meloxicam in cats as a single dose before surgery, a meloxicam overdose is unlikely.
-It is unlikely that the veterinarian will send the cat home with one or more doses of oral meloxicam.
-If so, follow the veterinarian’s instructions carefully.
-Repeated doses of meloxicam can cause serious kidney problems, so an overdose will contribute to that risk.
+If the cat is sent home with oral meloxicam, overdoses are a very serious risk.
+Follow the veterinarian’s instructions and the instructions packaged with the medicine very carefully.
+Daily doses of meloxicam can cause serious kidney problems, so an overdose will contribute to that risk.
 If an overdose is suspected, discontinue the medication and contact the veterinarian.

 Can I give my cat meloxicam every day?

-How to give your cats meloxicam
+How to give your cat meloxicam

 Meloxicam alternatives for cats

 The World Small Animal Veterinary Association (WSAVA) advises veterinarians to use multiple therapies to treat post-surgical pain in dogs and cats.
 In this way, pain is managed by targeting several different pain mechanisms.
 Veterinarians will choose the medications they believe are most appropriate for your cat’s situation, but they are likely to send the cat home with more than one drug or therapy.
-Meloxicam is a “pre-emptive” pain reliever—it’s given before anesthesia to reduce pain after the surgery.
+Meloxicam is a “pre-emptive” pain reliever.
+It’s given before anesthesia to reduce pain after the surgery.

-Gabapentin is an anticonvulsant that is safe in cats and can be prescribed in a broad range of doses.
+• Gabapentin: Gabapentin is an anticonvulsant that is safe in cats and can be prescribed in a broad range of doses.
 This makes it a good choice if the cat has more pain than expected.

 Alternative pain relief therapies that don’t involve drugs include: